-This section of the website is a diary of work done with LGBT+ communities in the UK.
-It serves to keep track of contributions, but also to reflect on the past and share ideas for collaborations in future.
+This website section is a diary of work done with, and for, LGBTQ+ communities in the UK.
+It serves to keep track of contributions and reflect on the past and share ideas for collaborations in the future.
+It does not include work done in, or for, governments.
 If you have any questions or want to collaborate, please get in touch via email at: firstname.lastname@example.org

 March 2021 to Present – Pride Cymru, Wales

 - Member of the Pride Cymru volunteer group

 - Member of the Marketing Team and Social Media (2021)

 - Contributed to data visualisation and publication of the Lost LGBT+ Cardiff project, funded by the Heritage fund.
 Produced the self-guided walking tour map in Cardiff central.

 - Contributed to the draft of the Pride Cymru manifesto for the Senedd elections in 2021.